Table of Contents

 - Fetal hemorrhage

-Vaginal delivery can proceed if external cephalic version is successful.
-If it is unsuccessful, then either a vaginal breech delivery should be attempted, or a cesarean delivery scheduled immediately.
+Vaginal delivery can proceed if the external cephalic version is successful.
+If it is unsuccessful, then either a vaginal breech delivery should be attempted, or a cesarean delivery should be scheduled immediately.

 Vaginal breech delivery

 This can be attempted in a frank or complete breech when the fetus is not too big and there is no maternal cephalopelvic disproportion.
 Important to remember:

 - Watch for cord prolapse

 - Ask the patient to push only after confirming with a vaginal examination that the cervix is fully dilated

 - In the case of fetal distress or prolonged labor, then deliver through cesarean section